 2. Improve Employees’ Physiological Safety at the Workplace

-Again, toxic behaviors among management or peers can create a strong sense of physiological discomfort with an employee.
+Again, toxic behaviors among management or peers can create a strong sense of physiological discomfort in an employee.
 Such pressure further increases the person’s stress levels and undermines their performance.

-What’s even more problematic is that one negative employee experience can decrease the person’s psychological safety by up to 35%, according to Gartner.
-And when people feel threatened in one way or another, they tend to make rash moves.
+What’s even more problematic is that one negative employee experience can decrease a person’s psychological safety by up to 35%, according to Gartner.
+When people feel threatened in one way or another, they tend to make rash moves.
 As a result, the same study suggests that employee misconduct can increase by as much as 33% at workplaces with low physiological safety.

-One of the best employee motivation techniques for addressing this issue is to create a simple process for reporting any sorts of unethical behaviors.
-Make it clear that your company has a zero-tolerance policy for bullying, shouting, and other impromptu actions.
-Have your HR teams explain what steps you are taking to ensure greater physiological comfort and that no employee should be afraid to call out misconduct at any level.
+One of the best employee motivation techniques for addressing this issue is creating a simple reporting process for unethical behavior.
+Ensure your company has a zero-tolerance policy for bullying, shouting, and other impromptu actions.
+Have your HR teams explain your steps to ensure greater physiological comfort and that no employee is afraid to call out misconduct at any level.

 3. Address and Prevent Employee Burnout